-- offer a 14-day cooling off period when you can cancel your contract without being charged
+- offer a 14-day cooling off period during which you can cancel your contract without being charged

-- update you as to key developments with your claim, for example, if the lender has requested more documents
+- update you on key developments with your claim, for example, if whoever is considering your claim has requested more documents

-- tell you clearly about ombudsman schemes or any other official ways you can claim
+- tell you clearly about ombudsman schemes such as the Financial Ombudsman Service, or the relevant compensation scheme such as the FSCS, or any other official ways you can claim

 - clearly explain how to complain if you’re unhappy with the service they provide